Road Hazard Warranty Terms and Conditions

 What is covered:

 - "Road hazard failure" is defined as a tire that becomes unserviceable due to cuts, non-repairable punctures or impact damage.
-Costco Wholesale will repair tires with tread-face injuries in accordance with established RMA (Rubber Manufacturers Association) standards.
+Costco Wholesale will repair tires with tread-face injuries in accordance with established TRAC (Tire and Rubber Association of Canada), standards.

-- This warranty is valid for sixty (60) months from the date of purchase or when the tire reaches 1.6 mm (2/32 of an inch) or less in remaining tread depth regardless of age.
-When a tire has 1.6 mm (2/32 of an inch) or less in tread depth, it is considered worn out.
+- This warranty is valid for sixty (60) months from the date of purchase or when the tire reaches 2/32 of an inch or less in remaining tread depth (whichever comes first).
+When a tire has 2/32 of an inch or less in tread depth, it is considered worn out.

 - This warranty provides credit based upon remaining usable tread at the time of failure due to road hazard.

-- "Usable tread" is defined as the original tread depth of a tire less 1.6 mm (2/32 of an inch) (tread wear indicators).
+- "Usable tread" is defined as the original tread depth of a tire less 2/32 of an inch (tread wear indicators).

-- Credit is determined by multiplying the useable remaining tread by the current price of the tire.
+- Credit is determined by multiplying the usable remaining tread depth percentage by the current price of the tire.